anniespade/itppp/JavaScriptReading/FtoC HW/README.txt

 And had ' let c = (f - 32) * 5 / 9;

-Then I didn't know what to do so I went into chat gpt and it told me this code:
+Then I didn't know what to do so I went into chat gpt and copied pasted this part of the question:

+Write a program that converts 99 Fahrenheit to Celsius

+Create two variables, f and c
+Use the equation:
+Celsius = (Fahrenheit - 32) 5 / 9

+it told me this code:

 let f = 99;  // Fahrenheit